thriveth/CubeFitter.jl/README.md

 - [ ] Make it possible to add a second and perhaps third kinematic component.
 - [ ] Add support for more instruments.
 Suggestions welcome (especially if accompanied with a suitable test dataset).
+- [ ] Write quicklook-functions allowing to quickly view the fit outputs with minimum input.
+But still be tinker-friendly, don't hide stuff from the user.